noelalam9999/notes/security.md

 - To defend from these attacks the core principle is to never trust user input.
 You need to always sanitize it, by removing any characters that your system can consider as code to execute, escape user inputs, sanitize html outputs
 - Also you should only use external libraries coming from trusted sources.
 - Cross-site request forgery (CSRF) is a client-side attack that happens when you visit a malicious website that is sending HTTP requests to a server where you previously logged in, taking advantage of the credentials stored in your browser’s cookies.
 - You can protect from CSRF using the SameSite attribute in the Set-Cookie response header.
+Synchroniser tokens.
+- cookies - authorization and session information

 ## Denial of service
 - Aka DoS aims at taking a system down or making it unusable.